IoTFileTracker: The Gold Standard in Physical Record Intelligence

 Transferring files to archives

 Records are living assets with a distinct lifespan.
 They begin as high-touch “Active” files, transition to low-touch “Storage” or “Archival” records, and eventually reach their end-of-life “Destruction” date.
-Managing this transition manually is a recipe for disaster—files get lost in transit, storage costs balloon with obsolete records, and companies face liability for keeping data longer than legally allowed.
+Managing this transition manually leads to disaster—files get lost in transit, storage costs increase due to obsolete records, and companies face liability for retaining data longer than legally allowed:

 Digitizing the Archive Transfer Process